kingabzpro/Gemini-2.5-Pro-Coding-App/README.md

 - **Code Analysis**: Upload ZIP files containing code in various programming languages
 - **Interactive Chat**: Ask questions about your code and receive detailed responses
 - **Streaming Responses**: Get real-time responses as the AI generates them
-- **Multi-file Support**: Analyze multiple files at once from a ZIP archive
+- **Multi-file Support**: Analyze multiple files at once from a ZIP archive or upload multiple individual files
 - **Context Preservation**: The AI maintains context of your code throughout the conversation
 - **Support for Multiple Languages**: Handles various programming languages and file types
+- **Reset Functionality**: Clear the conversation and uploaded files to start fresh

 ## Requirements